Hot accretion onto spiral galaxies: the origin of extended and warped HI discs: Discussion

-In principle, warps could also form due to misaligned cold accretion, which is expected at lower masses and higher redshifts than hot accretion.
-It has, however, been argued that cold accretion drives turbulence in low mass and high-redshift discs, either directly by injecting momentum into the disc \citep{Ginzburg22}, or indirectly by altering feedback properties and disc gas fractions \citep{Stern21A, Gurvich23, Sun25}, characteristics which set the level of turbulence in the disc \cite[e.g.][]{bland-hawthornTurbulentGasrichDisks2024,bland-hawthornTurbulentGasrichDiscs2025}.
-This connection between thin disc formation and hot accretion is supported by the tendency of thin discs to appear mainly in massive spirals at $z<1$ \citep{Kassin12, Tiley21}, similar to when hot accretion is expected.
-Observed warps in local spirals surround discs which are sufficiently thin and kinematically cold that even mild warp angles of $\approx3^\circ$ are identifiable \citep{garcia-ruizNeutralHydrogenOptical2002}.
-A gentle and smooth accretion process is thus preferred for explaining these systems, such as the hot accretion mode discussed herein.
+In principle, warps could also form due to misaligned accretion of cool gas, which is expected at lower masses and higher redshifts than hot accretion.
+However, observations of warped local spirals indicate discs which are sufficiently thin and kinematically cold that even mild warp angles of $\approx3^\circ$ are identifiable \citep{garcia-ruizNeutralHydrogenOptical2002}.
+This suggests that local warped spirals prefer a gentle and smooth accretion process, such as the hot accretion mode discussed herein.
+Cold accretion, in contrast, can enhance disc turbulence, so the disc would become thicker and the warps would be less apparent.
+This can occur either directly by cold flows driving turbulence in the disc \citep{Ginzburg22}, or indirectly if cold accretion affects feedback properties and disc gas fractions \citep{stern21a, Gurvich23, Sun25} -- characteristics which set disc turbulence levels \cite[e.g.][]{bland-hawthornTurbulentGasrichDisks2024,bland-hawthornTurbulentGasrichDiscs2025}.